robert-carroll/canvaslms-global-custom-navigation/README.md

 - `global-custom-nav.js` includes all features with examples
 - `global-custom-nav-items.js` only handles and includes examples basic navigation item icons
 - `global-custom-nav-context-items.js` nav items only that handle global nav active class context
-  - active class context refers to a _course_ or _account_, and when the user is within that Canvas route, the item icon will show the active class and apear selected.
+  - active class context refers to a _course_ or _account_, and when the user is within that Canvas route, the item icon will show the active class and appear selected.

 ## Contributions & Feedback
 Always welcome, discuss in the [community](https://community.canvaslms.com/t5/Canvas-Developers-Group/Thread-with-space-for-Global-Custom-Navigation/td-p/583803), or PR's and issues if you enjoy committing.